ThomasBullock/MyFootyTeam.net-Client/README.md

-# vue-test-sass
+# MyFootyTeam.net

-> A Vue.js project
+> A Vue.js project forked from vue-cli webpack-simple.
+This a submodule of [https://github.com/ThomasBullock/MyFootyTeam.net]

 ## Build Setup